Popular keywords

 Stages Of Sleep

 In this stage, people have just dozed off and can be easily awoken as they drift in and out of sleep.
-The eye movement during this stage is relatively slow, and the muscles begin to relax gradually.
-This stage is also called the N1 stage and lasts between 1 and 5 minutes.
+The eye movement during this stage is relatively slow, the muscles begin to relax gradually and the breathing is at a normal rate.
+This stage lasts between 1 and 5 minutes.

-The second stage of the sleep cycle is characterized by the further slowing down of the body and brain activity which is indicated by the eye movement stopping completely.
-This stage of sleep lasts from 10 to 60 minutes and is referred to as N2.
+The second stage of the sleep cycle is characterised by the further slowing down of the body and brain activity which is indicated by the eye movement stopping completely.
+In addition to this, the body temperature and the heart rate drop down gradually.
+Stage 2 sleep lasts for approximately 25 minutes during the initial cycle and gets longer with each subsequent cycle, lasting in total from 10 to 60 minutes.

 Sleep And The Brain

 The hypothalamus plays an important role in establishing a connection between sleep and the brain.
-It regulates the human body’s circadian rhythm, responsible for syncing the body with the day and night cycles.
-In addition, the hypothalamus connects the nervous system to the endocrine system, which controls the various chemicals and hormones involved in the sleep-wake cycle.
+It regulates the human body’s circadian rhythm, responsible for regulating the body’s biological clock.
+In addition, the hypothalamus connects the nervous system to the endocrine system, controlling various chemicals and hormones involved in the sleep-wake cycle.

-When people sleep, the brain rests and reorganizes itself through the process known as brain plasticity, as the sleepers experience different stages of sleep and the countless neurons in the brain change.
-This, in turn, impacts the brain’s functioning, primarily the ability of an individual to learn and memorize.
+When people sleep, the brain rests and reorganises itself through the process known as brain plasticity , in which the countless neurons in the brain change.
+This, in turn, impacts the brain’s functioning, primarily the ability of an individual to learn and memorise.

 Sleep And The Body

-The different body parts contribute in various ways to make it easier for people to enjoy a healthy and relaxing sleep.
-Sleeping helps the body to conserve energy and also helps to heal the body.
+The different body parts contribute in various ways making it easier for people to enjoy a healthy and relaxing sleep.
+Sleeping helps the body to conserve energy and also helps the body heal.
 When people sleep, the body releases growth hormones to repair and restore muscles faster.

 The connection between sleep and the body is quite deep-rooted.
-Lack of sleep can negatively impact the smooth functioning of the body and lead to a wide range of health issues.
+Lack of sleep can negatively impact our bodily functions and lead to adverse health outcomes. .

 Chemicals And Hormones That Regulate Sleep